Shirley Insulation Serving Southeast Idaho

-2 lb. foams, when applied at a thickness of 2.5 inches or more, can act as a vapour barrier.
+Polyurethane Foam insulation resists condensation, inhibits rot, and reduces mold.
+2 lb. foams, when applied at a thickness of 2.5 inches or more, can act as a vapor barrier.
 They offer the highest R value per inch of all foam systems.
 In all climates, condensation within the wall can be a serious problem leading to loss of insulation and rotting of framing members.
 Unwanted moisture is the number one cause of building damage.
 But moisture and condensation have virtually no effect on polyurethane insulation.

-Noise pollution — sirens, cars, motorcycles, planes, barking dogs, construction — can affect sleep and increase stress.
+Polyurethane foam insulation means peace & quiet.
+Noise pollution such as sirens, cars, motorbikes, planes, barking dogs, and construction work can affect sleep and increase stress.
 Everyone needs peace and quiet.
 Polyurethane foam insulation helps deaden the sounds of the outside world; creating a tranquil environment.

-The high R value per inch of our polyurethane insulation allows the homeowner or builder to use 2x4 stud wall construction in exterior walls instead of 2x6 studs required with most other forms of insultaion in may climate zones.
+Polyurethane foam insulation saves on overall construction costs.
+The high R value per inch of our polyurethane insulation allows the homeowner or builder to use 2×4 stud wall construction in exterior walls instead of 2×6 studs required with most other forms of insulation in many climate zones.
 This can save on framing costs, as well as extended window and door jambs.
 This simple change also can increase the amount of living space by as much as 35 square feet in a typical 1,500 square foot home.
 This is like getting an extra closet!

 Increase the Structural Strength with Polyurethane Foam Insulation!

 Appliance manufacturers have used similar insulation materials for years to produce refrigerators and water heaters with thinner walls.
 Now you can accomplish the same in your home.
 Polyurethane is widely used today because it has one of the highest R values for any given thickness among commercially available building insulation.
 R means the resistance to heat flow.
 The higher the R value, the greater the insulating power!